 San Diego County's demotion into the most restrictive tier, the Purple Tier, on Nov.
 3 coincided with a worsening case outlook across the nation, and it wasn't much of a surprise to see the majority of the county map shaded in that color when the data was first published Nov.
 12.

-Now, less than a month later, there isn't a single non-military zone that isn't shaded purple.
+Less than a month later, data published on Dec.
+3 showed there wasn't a single non-military zone that wasn't shaded purple.
 Snapshots of the map from Dec.
 3 and Nov.
 12 illustrate the worsening situation.

 The dashboard notes that "jurisdictions with less than 20 cases in the seven-day period can result in unstable rate estimates and should be interpreted with caution."